SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 ## Available actions

 Based on your mailing's goal and call-to-action, you can update your database.
 This information can improve segmentation or help follow up with interested individuals.
+You can select more than one action for a tracked link.

 | Tab | Action |
 |---|---|